OpenFreeEnergy/ExampleNotebooks/cli_tutorials/cli_charge_molecules.md

 # Generating Partial Charges with the OpenFE CLI

-It is recommended to use a single set of charges for each ligand to ensure reproducibility between repeats or consistent charges between different legs of a calculation involving the same ligand, like a relative binding affinity calculation for example.
+It is recommended to use a single set of charges for each ligand to ensure reproducibility between repeats or consistent charges between different legs of a calculation involving the same ligand, like a relative binding affinity calculation for example (see [Osato et al.](https://chemrxiv.org/engage/chemrxiv/article-details/67579833085116a133e39d86)).
  As such both the `plan-rbfe-network` and `plan-rhfe-network` commands will calculate partial charges for ligands making it expensive to run multiple network mappings while finding the optimal one for the resources available.

-Here we present a CLI tool to allow you to do this ahead of time, reducing overheads and further improving reproducibility.
+Here we present a CLI tool to do this ahead of time, reducing overheads and further improving reproducibility.
 This tutorial will show you how to use the OpenFE CLI command `charge-molecules` to generate and store partial charges for a series of ligands into an SDF file which can be used with OpenFE protocols.